 25 "Dealer" means any person who is registered pursuant to subsection A of § 3.2-4115 to deal in 26 industrial hemp.
 "Dealer" does not include a retail establishment that sells or offers for sale a hemp 27 product.
 28 "Dealership" means the location at which a dealer stores or intends to store the industrial hemp in 29 which he deals.
 30 "Federally licensed hemp producer" means a person who holds a hemp producer license issued by 31 the U.S. Department of Agriculture pursuant to 7 C.F.R.
 Part 990.
 32 "Grow" means to plant, cultivate, or harvest a plant or crop.
 33 "Grower" means any person registered pursuant to subsection A of § 3.2-4115 to grow industrial 34 hemp.
 35 "Handle" means to temporarily possess industrial hemp grown in compliance with state or federal 36 law that (i) has not been processed and (ii) was not grown by and will not be processed by the person 37 temporarily possessing it.
 38 "Handler" means any person who is registered pursuant to subsection A of § 3.2-4115 to handle 39 industrial hemp.
 "Handler" does not include a retail establishment that sells or offers for sale a hemp 40 product.
 41 "Handler's storage site" means the location at which a handler stores or intends to store the 42 industrial hemp he handles.
-43 "Hemp product" means a product, including any raw materials from industrial hemp that are used 44 for or added to a food or beverage product, that (i) contains industrial hemp and has completed all stages 45 of processing needed for the product and (ii) when offered for retail sale (a) contains a total 46 tetrahydrocannabinol concentration of no greater than 0.3 percent and (b) contains no more than two 47 milligrams of total tetrahydrocannabinol per package or a ratio of cannabidiol to total 48 tetrahydrocannabinol that is greater than or equal to 30:1.
-49 "Industrial hemp" means any part of the plant Cannabis sativa, including seeds thereof, whether 50 growing or not, with a concentration of tetrahydrocannahinol that is no greater than that allowed by federal
+43 "Hemp product" means a product, including any raw materials from industrial hemp that are used 44 for or added to a food or beverage-product, that (i) contains industrial hemp and has completed all stages 45 of processing needed for the product and (ii) when offered for retail sale (a) contains a total 46 tetrahydrocannabinol concentration of no greater than 0.3 percent and (b) contains no more than two 47 milligrams of total tetrahydrocannabinol per package.
+48 "Industrial hemp" means any part of the plant Cannabis sativa, including seeds thereof, whether 49 growing or not, with a concentration of tetrahydrocannabinol that is no greater than that allowed by federal 50 law.
+"Industrial hemp" includes an industrial hemp extract that has not completed all stages of processing 51 needed to convert the extract into a hemp product.

-51 law.
-"Industrial hemp" includes an industrial hemp extract that has not completed all stages of processing 52 needed to convert the extract into a hemp product.
+52 "Process" means to convert industrial hemp into a hemp product.

-- "Process" means to convert industrial hemp into a hemp product. - "Processor" means a person registered pursuant to subsection A of § 3.2-4115 to process industrialhemp. - "Process site" means the location at which a processor processes or intends to process industrialhemp. - "Production field" means the land or area on which a grower or a federally licensed hemp produceris growing or intends to grow industrial hemp.
+- "Processor" means a person registered pursuant to subsection A of § 3.2-4115 to process industrialhemp. - "Process site" means the location at which a processor processes or intends to process industrialhemp. - "Production field" means the land or area on which a grower or a federally licensed hemp produceris growing or intends to grow industrial hemp.